ahmedOumezzine/Editing-a-Resource-File---web-application/README.md

 #### Create your resource files in Visual Studio .NET
 Add a resource file for each language you want to support and place them in the "App_GlobalResources" folder of your project.
 Keep the naming schema "Resources.< language >.resx", e.g. "Resources.fr.resx" for  French language.

+#### demo online
+you can check demo online via this link : http://editingresourcefile-webapplication.azurewebsites.net/

 #### Usage example

 run the application you will see all the file resources (.resx) as in picture 1: